 What’s the significance of Jesus preparing a meal?
-And what does this passage of Scripture mean to us today?
+And what does this passage of Scripture mean to you and me today?

-Notice that Jesus didn’t say a word about Peter’s denial.
-Instead, He said, “Peter, do you love me?”
-Then He went ahead with preparing and serving breakfast.
+Notice that Jesus didn’t mention a word about the denial.
+Instead, He simply asked Peter if he loved Him.
+Then Jesus went ahead preparing and serving breakfast.

-The Lord was saying, “I have not changed my mind about you, Peter.
+The Lord was in effect saying, “I have not changed my mind about you, Peter.
 The call to ministry has not left you.
 All is well.
 Spend time with Me.”

 A Prayer for Today

 My heavenly Father, let my morning prayer rise to You.
 Thank You for forgiveness, even when I fail You.
 Thank You for Your mercy and grace, even when I am unworthy.
 Thank You for Your compassion, even in my weakest moments.
-Help me to live daily, not without brokenness, bitterness, and disappointment, but as an overcomer, filled with Your joy, courage, and power.
+Help me to live daily, not without brokenness, bitterness, and disappointment, but as an overcomer filled with Your joy, courage, and power.
 I seek to glorify You today in everything I do.
-And I ask all this in Your precious name, Lord Jesus, amen.
+And I ask all this in the precious name of the Lord Jesus, amen.

 *All Scripture references are NKJV unless otherwise noted.